Ride the Gondolas

 We will admit to our bias on this one, but when you consider all you can do atop Aspen Mountain and at Elk Camp on Snowmass, the Perfect Summer Package makes for a pretty good deal.

-For $32 a person, you get three days of unlimited gondola rides (and access to all the requisite free activities on the mountain), a $10 dining voucher to use at Sundeck or Elk Camp Restaurant as well as a $5 dining credit at the Limelight Hotel, and a free guided tour of the Maroon Bells.
+For $37 a person (or $30 a person when you purchase at least 7 days in advance), you get three days of unlimited gondola rides (and access to all the requisite free activities on the mountain), your bus ticket to the Maroon Bells, a $10 dining voucher to use at Sundeck or Elk Camp Restaurant, and a $5 dining credit at the Limelight Hotel..
 Deals on bike rentals can be added as well.
 What can't be quantified with a price?
 That view from atop the Silver Queen Gondola.

 Attend a Free Concert